Conforming the Church to the New World Order

 But in these consensus groups, everyone must follow certain guidelines.
 They must “seek common ground,” be willing to compromise, and come to consensus.
 To hold on to absolute truths and refuse to conform to the group values would be considered uncooperative and intolerant.

 It’s an effective process.
 That’s why Marx promoted it and Lenin made it the cornerstone of the Soviet education system.
-It’s guaranteed to destroy Biblical faith and redefine Christianity.
+It’s guaranteed to undermine Biblical faith and redefine Christianity.
 (See Mind Control)

 The Shalom website includes the standard mission and vision statements that are part of the new global management systems.
 It quotes the Bible but puts Scriptures into a context that changes the meaning.
 It also shows why, from the bishop’s perspective, the Baptist plan would undermine his efforts to establish solidarity.